eosnetworkfoundation/eos-evm-contract/product/evm_token_bridge_dust.md

 Upon a transfer from EVM to Antelope, the token value modulo configured precision will be accumulated in `dust`.
 If `dust` ever exceeds the minimal value represented via the Antelope token's precision, that excess value is transferred from `dust` to the Antelope token's standard balance.

 This dust balance is inaccessible to the user except for one action: transferring the token from Antelope to EVM (via an EVM transaction).
-This action has the possibility to bridge the dust back to EVM if the transfer specifies a value utilizing precision less than the Anteleope token precision. i.e. this is the only time the user's `balance`+`dust` is truly considered one balance.
+This action has the possibility to bridge the dust back to EVM if the transfer specifies a value utilizing precision more than the Antelope token precision. i.e. this is the only time the user's `balance`+`dust` is truly considered one balance.

 ### Examples